Marek Jankulovski: International career

+Early international career

-Jankulovski represented Czech Republic from the U16 to the U21 side.
-On 8 February 2000, he made his senior team debut, starting the whole game, in a 2–1 win against Mexico.
-In June 2000, Jankulovski was named in the squad fpr UEFA Euro 2000.
-He made his debut in the tournament against France on 16 June 2000, coming on as a 62nd-minute substitute for Tomáš Rosický, in a 2–1 loss, resulting in Czech Republic eliminated from the tournament.
-Jankulovski made another appearance in the tournament against Denmark on 20 June 2000, coming on as a 61st-minute substitute, in a 2–0 win.
+Jankulovski represented the Czech Republic youth national football teams ranging from U16 to U21.
+On 8 February 2000, Jankulovski made his senior team debut, playing the whole match in a 2–1 victory against Mexico.

+In June 2000, Jankulovski was named in the squad for UEFA Euro 2000.
+He played in a 2–1 loss against France on 16 June 2000, coming on as a 62nd-minute substitute for Tomáš Rosický.
+Due to the loss, his nation were eliminated from the tournament.
+Four days later, Jankulovski made another substitute appearance, coming on in the 61st minute of a 2–0 victory against Denmark.

-Following the end of the UEFA Euro 2000 tournament, Jankulovski made his first start for the national team, in a 1–0 loss against Slovenia on 16 August 2000.
-A month later, he was called up to the Czech Republic Olympics squad in the 2000 Summer Olympics.
-Jankulovski scored in the tournament, in a 2–2 draw against the United States on 13 September 2000.
-He played two more times in the tournament, as Czech Republic were eliminated from the group stage.
-It wasn't until on 1 September 2001 when Jankulovski scored his first goal for the national side, in a 3–1 loss against Iceland.
-This was followed up by scoring his second goal for Czech Republic, in a 3–2 win against Malta.
-He then played in both legs of play–offs against Belgium, as the national side lost 2–0 on aggragate.
+Jankulovski made his first senior international start in a 1–0 loss against Slovenia on 16 August 2000.
+One month later, he was called up to the Czech Republic Olympic squad in the 2000 Summer Olympics.
+Jankulovski scored in the tournament in a 2–2 draw against the United States on 13 September 2000.
+He played twice more in the tournament, as the Czech Republic were eliminated from the group stage.
+On 1 September 2001, Jankulovski scored his first international goal in a 3–1 loss against Iceland.
+This was followed up by scoring his second senior international goal in a 3–2 victory against Malta.
+He played in both legs of play–offs against Belgium, as the national side lost 2–0 on aggregate.

+UEFA Euro 2004

-Following the failure to qualify for the 2002 FIFA World Cup, Jankulovski helped Czech Republic keep three consecutive clean sheets between 27 March and 18 May 2002.
-He then scored his third goal for Czech Republic, in a 2–0 win against Moldova on 12 October 2002.
-Jankulovski then scored his fourth goal for the national side, in a 4–0 win against Austria on 2 April 2003.
+Following the failure to qualify for the 2002 FIFA World Cup, Jankulovski helped the Czech Republic keep three consecutive clean sheets between 27 March and 18 May 2002.
+He scored his third goal for the Czech Republic in a 2–0 victory against Moldova on 12 October 2002.
+On 2 April 2003, Jankulovski scored his fourth goal for the national side in a 4–0 victory against Austria.
 In June 2004, he was called up to the squad for UEFA Euro 2004.
 Jankulovski became the Czech Republic's first-choice left-back and helped the national team progress through the group stage and the quarter-final.
-However, he helped Czech Republic finish third place in the tournament after losing 1–0 against Greece on 1 July 2004.
+However, he helped the Czech Republic finish third place in the tournament after losing 1–0 against Greece on 1 July 2004.